josieparis/gatk-snp-calling/README.md

 This set of scripts take raw illumina whole-genome sequencing reads as input to produce a filtered VCF file

-These scripts were written for a PBS batch cluster system and have since been rewritten for a SLURM batch system.
-I also have older ones available for SGE, which I can send by request (they may need some updating)
+These scripts were written for a PBS batch cluster system.
+We provide a short bash script to convert PBS headers to SLURM (`liftover_PBS2SLURM.sh`) Conversion to SGE should be relatively straightforward (we will add another liftover script for this in the future ...)

-#### These scripts have so far been used to create VCF files in the following publications:
+#### These scripts have been used to create VCF files in the following publications:

 Fraser BA, Whiting JR, Paris JR, Weadick CJ, Parsons PJ, Charlesworth D, Bergero R, Bemm F, Hoffmann M, Kottler VA, Liu C, Dreyer C, Weigel D (2020).
 Improved reference genome uncovers novel sex-linked regions in the guppy (Poecilia reticulata).
 Genome Biology and Evolution, evaa187. https://doi.org/10.1093/gbe/evaa187